 And now…let’s talk about your copy!

-Voice actors have different revision policies.
+Also, remember that voice actors have different revision policies.

 Here are some examples to get you going: